ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

-If monitors discovered each other through the Ceph configuration file instead of through the monmap, it would introduce additional risks because the Ceph configuration files aren't updated and distributed automatically.
-Monitors might inadvertently use an older ``ceph.conf`` file, fail to recognize a monitor, fall out of a quorum, or develop a situation where `Paxos`_ isn't able to determine the current state of the system accurately.
+If monitors discovered each other through the Ceph configuration file instead of through the monmap, it would introduce additional risks because the Ceph configuration files are not updated and distributed automatically.
+Monitors might inadvertently use an older ``ceph.conf`` file, fail to recognize a monitor, fall out of a quorum, or develop a situation where `Paxos`_ is not able to determine the current state of the system accurately.
 Consequently,  making changes to an existing monitor's IP address must be done with  great care.